halo/founder/README.md

 In other words, you want to create an out-of-the-box experience running your tool (for non-Rubyist and on pristine operating systems).

+Good examples are running chef, dotfiles or similar bootstrapping kind of scripts on unprepared machines.

 ## The Problem

 When someone wants to use your code, they'd first have to run `gem install bundler` and `bundle install`.